-TechVision21 helps large science, engineering and technical organizations assess their science and engineering workforce needs and their workforce development initiatives, and then optimize their strategies and programs to recruit, retain and develop a world class science and engineering workforce.
+TechVision21 helps large science, engineering, and technical organizations assess their science, technology, and engineering workforce needs and their workforce development initiatives, and then optimize their strategies and programs to recruit, retain, and develop a world class STEM workforce.

-TechVision21 uses a proprietary methodology to characterize the current STEM workforce and future needs, examine labor market trends and STEM degree production that could affect the supply of STEM professionals, and identify technological trends that could affect the STEM skill base.
+TechVision21 uses a proprietary methodology to characterize the current STEM workforce and future needs, examine labor market trends and STEM degree production that could affect the supply of STEM professionals, and identify technological trends that could shape future STEM skills demand.

 This assessment serves as a knowledge base from which companies can determine whether their portfolio of STEM programs are adequate to meet their projected needs.

 TechVision21’s Methodology Includes:

 - Analysis of current and future science, engineering, and technical workforce needs.

 - An assessment of an organization’s human capital strategies and plans, and determination of whether these strategies and plans meet stated needs.

 - Analysis of existing key education, recruitment, retention, and workforce development programs, and the degree to which these programs are used and effective.

 - Review of managers’ perceptions of how well these programs overall address current and future recruiting and retention goals.

 - Benchmarking existing education, recruitment, retention, and workforce development programs against best-in-class design principles.